Know someone making an impact in your community? Nominate them for Community Heroes Award!

 I was born in Indonesia and was living in Malaysia for a few years.
 Like everyone else, we love spicy food.
 I came here as a student and have been living in the US for almost 20 years.
-I’m now located in Daly City by San Francisco borderlines with my family.
+I’m now located in Daly City by the San Francisco borderlines with my family.
 Although it was pretty difficult at first because all my family and relatives from my side are not here.
 It got better over time.
-This community sharing project allowed me to build stronger connections with my community.
+This community-sharing project allowed me to build stronger connections with my community.
 I have met so many people and gained so many friends that I no longer feel that lonely anymore in the States.

 How did you get started?

 In 2017 I decided that I haven’t done anything meaningful for my life, there was nothing special and it’s always the same thing over.
 So, I decided that I wanted to do something meaningful, be a better self by starting to give back to the community, of course in a way that I can still manage.
 I wanted to be more involved and was looking for an opportunity to give back.
 I believe in divine intervention where we meet one another, not just by coincidence, but we are united to make a difference.
 Now my only mission is to promote kindness.